House on Eden (2025) review – Influencers take on found footage

 Understanding who this movie is aimed at will go someway to appreciating it a little more.
 This is squarely targeted at people who love YouTube paranormal investigations.
 When it comes to that type of thing, they have nailed it.
 Fans of those types of videos will find a lot to enjoy.

-Should You Watch House On Eden?
+Should You Watch House on Eden?

 Our Scoring Philosophy: A Fair Fight